adaptlearning/adapt-contrib-narrative/README.md

 ####title

 This value is the title for this narrative element.
+This is mandatory, but will not be displayed.

+####displayTitle

+This value is the displayed title for this narrative element.
+This is optional and will be displayed.

 ####body